TCE-Innovation/Subcontractor-Automation/docs/techSpecs/JavaScript/javascript.md

 ## Internal Editor

 For all three forms, the internal JavaScript editor has the exact same code.
-Once the page is rendered and JQuery (A necessary component to interacting with values on the submission forms) is loaded, then it calles the external file located in this github repo.
+Once the page is rendered and jQuery (A necessary component to interacting with values on the submission forms) is loaded, then it calles the external file located in this GitHub repo.

 ```js
 fd.beforeRender(function(vue){